SwissDataScienceCenter/renku-design-docs/feature pitches/project workflows UI view/project-workflows-ui-view.md

 Link to preview: [https://www.figma.com/proto/cmVH2YlFGz6uAv2EEH1sBZ/Renku---User-interface?page-id=1%3A2&node-id=187%3A2088&viewport=1613%2C-2648%2C0.6&scaling=scale-down&starting-point-node-id=29%3A756](https://www.figma.com/proto/cmVH2YlFGz6uAv2EEH1sBZ/Renku---User-interface?page-id=1%3A2&node-id=187%3A2088&viewport=1613%2C-2648%2C0.6&scaling=scale-down&starting-point-node-id=29%3A756)

 **Some examples of workflow viewers**

+We are not building a workflow viewer in this mini-project - but it makes sense to see how other projects have tried to solve this.

 - Real workflows get messy - see, for example, [this one](https://view.commonwl.org/workflows/github.com/mnneveau/cancer-genomics-workflow/blob/master/detect_variants/detect_variants.cwl) from the CWL workflow viewer.
 - Kedro has a really nice workflow viewer: [https://demo.kedro.org/](https://demo.kedro.org/)